-Re-Pair Tim- er Options Re-Pair Timer Scenarios cessories on- ly) and accessory attempts to pair again.
+Re-Pair Tim- er Options Re-Pair Timer Scenarios Immediate (For MCW Accessories on- ly) When the radio is powered off, pairing key is lost immediately, and accessory attempts to pair again.
 If pairing is unsuccessful within the Drop Timer value, the accessory automatically powers off.
 When the accessory is powered off, all keys are lost immediately, and the user must re-pair the devices.
 When the device loses Bluetooth connection, the device will attempt to re-establish Bluetooth Connection within the Drop Timer value.

-Infinite (For all Bluetooth de- vices) When the radio is powered off, the accessory attempts to re-es- tablish the Bluetooth Connection for a period of time depending upon the Drop Timer value.
+Re-Pair Timer Options Re-Pair Timer Scenarios Infinite (For all Bluetooth de- vices) When the radio is powered off, the accessory attempts to re-establish the Bluetooth Connection for a period of time depending upon the Drop Timer value.
 If the device fails to reconnect within the period, the accessory then powers off.